lsst-dm/dmtn-094/index.rst

 Low-Level systems SHOULD be relied upon to authorize access to data.
 This includes:

--  Disk Storage, such as NFS, GPFS;
+-  Disk storage, such as NFS, GPFS;
 -  Databases, such as Oracle or Qserv

 Capabilities-based Authorization